 podiatrists are uniquely qualified to treat this area, and are widely regarded as the authority on medical care of the lower extremity.
 Podiatrists are formally recognized as physicians by the United States government.

 Pittsburgh podiatrists are the best doctors in the diagnosis, treatment, and prevention of diseases, injuries, and other medical conditions of the lower extremity.
 For the purposes of this definition, the lower extremity consists of the foot, ankle, skin conditions and most of the muscles and tendons of the lower leg.

 What does a podiatrist do?

-These medical specialists receive training designed to treat a wide variety of issues, and employ options ranging from completely non-invasive, such as fitting patients with orthotics, to highly complex and invasive surgeries designed to correct deformities and reconstruct the foot after trauma.
+These Foot Doctors are medical specialists who receive training designed to treat a wide variety of issues, and employ options ranging from completely non-invasive, such as fitting patients with orthotics, to highly complex and invasive surgeries designed to correct deformities and reconstruct the foot after trauma.

 Is there any difference between a podiatrist and a chiropodist?